arskom/spyne/doc/source/manual/validation.rst

 Summary
 =======
-- simple checks can be applied at the XML schema level, you can control:
+- Simple checks can be applied at the XML schema level, you can control:
-  - the length of a string
+  - The length of a string,
-  - the pattern with which a string must comply
+  - The pattern with which a string must comply,
-  - a numeric interval, etc
+  - A numeric interval, etc.

-- *spyne* can apply arbitrary rules for the validation of input data
+- *Spyne* can apply arbitrary rules for the validation of input data:
-  - *validate_string* is the first applied filter
+  - *validate_string* is the first applied filter.
-  - *validate_native* is the applied at the second phase
+  - *validate_native* is the applied at the second phase.
-  - Override these functions in your derived class to add new validation rules
+  - Override these functions in your derived class to add new validation rules.
-  - The validation functions must return a *boolean* value
+  - The validation functions must return a *boolean* value.
-  - These rules are **not** shown in the XML schema
+  - These rules are **not** shown in the XML schema.

+What's next?
+^^^^^^^^^^^^

+Now that you've also learned how to tame incoming data, you can have a look at the :ref:`manual-sqlalchemy` document where we explain how to easily integrate with SQLAlchemy by showing how to map Spyne objects to table definitions and rows returned by database queries.

+You could also have a look at the :ref:`manual-metadata` section where service metadata management apis are introduced.

+If you have further questions, please refer to the rest of the documentation or the mailing list.